turnono/bookings-agent/README.md

 The system uses Firestore for data persistence, storing booking information, user preferences, and availability across conversations.

+## Project Migration

+This project was migrated from the simulation-guide-agent project:

+- All directories were renamed from `simulation_guide` to `bookings_agent`
+- Import statements were updated across all files
+- Configuration was updated in `pyproject.toml` and deployment files
+- A new Git repository was created for this specific implementation

 ## Prerequisites

 - Python 3.11+